Today in this post, I’m reviewing Kindle Unlimited vs. Prime Reading.

 Kindle Unlimited is a standalone subscription service that gives unlimited access to over 2 million e-books for a monthly fee.

-Prime Reading, on the other hand, is a perk included in an Amazon Prime membership and gives access to a rotating selection of books, magazines, and comics.
+On the other hand, Prime Reading is a perk included in an Amazon Prime membership and gives access to a rotating selection of books, magazines, and comics.

 |Features||Kindle Unlimited||Prime Reading|